bostrot/erics-container-repo/README.md

 ## erics-container-repo
-My docker containers in one place
+My docker containers in one place.
+All containers in this repo are updated weekly and pushed to docker hub.

 ### Disclaimer